egomez68/Cooperative-Localization/README.md

 ## Platform

-Explain the testing platform that we are using along with its components
+Explain the testing platform that we are using along with its components:
+* Arduino Mega
+* XBee Communication Module
+* RC Car
+* GPS Receiver
+* SD Reader

 ### Describe components here